Prosper Forum

 In today’s marketplace, value is no longer defined by cost alone.
 It is defined by trust.
 As competition intensifies and expectations rise, leaders recognize that price may drive transactions, but trust drives long-term preference.
 This session explores how executive teams establish a clear, enterprise-wide definition of value that extends beyond promotions to include consistency, reliability, transparency, and experience.
 Rather than treating value as a pricing lever, the conversation reframes it as a leadership discipline built through operational integrity and follow-through at every touchpoint.
 When organizations deliver on their promises, trust compounds, strengthening loyalty, frequency, and brand resilience.
 In crowded markets, confidence in delivery becomes the most durable competitive advantage.

-Megan Lynberg, SVP, Sales, Datassential
+Megan Lynberg, Client Strategy, Datassential

 Panelists: